Olympus E-M5 II vs Panasonic LX10

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the LX10 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the LX10 followed on from the Panasonic LX7.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M5 II and the Panasonic LX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.